 MSMS documentation is periodically reviewed as per the various methods described above.
 Editorial rights to the Volume 1 (this document) are maintained by the GHM for document security.
 It is the responsibility of the GHM to update and maintain the Marine Department Library of Documents.

-For any Changes to Volume 2, Prior to implementation, all changes to marine documents and procedures shall be consulted on with all parties involved.
-(SSP014)
+For any Changes to Volume 2,3 and supporting documents (as defined); Prior to implementation, all changes shall be consulted in accordance with SSP014.